Grow a Beautiful Basketful of

 A Laurel's TOP PICK!

 Delicious!
 High production.
-Grows to about 5 feet.
+Not a huge plant, about 5 feet.

 I am crazy about the name of this incredibly delicious, high producing, open-pollinated version of Early Girl!